Multi-tenant webhook architecture

-This guide demonstrates how to implement a multi-tenant webhook system using Hook0's label-based routing mechanism.
-Organizations can manage webhooks for millions of users and projects with complete isolation and visibility into delivery attempts.
+This guide shows how to implement a multi-tenant webhook system using Hook0's label-based routing.
+It works for platforms with millions of users and projects, with full isolation and delivery visibility.

-We use GitLab.com as a practical example to illustrate the concepts, but this architecture applies to any multi-tenant SaaS platform.
+We use GitLab.com as an example, but the same architecture applies to any multi-tenant SaaS.

 # Set your service token (from dashboard)